-The NEC Versa 2200C expansion options give you one touch connection to external peripherals or a full-blown multimedia station.
+The NEC Versa 2205C expansion options give you one touch connection to external peripherals or a full-blown multimedia station.
 The MediaDock 2000 provides CD-ROM capability and a stereo sound system.
-See the NEC Versa MediaDock 2000 User's Guide for instructions on connecting the docking station.
+See the NEC Versa MediaDock 2000 User's Guide for instructions on connecting the NEC Versa 2205C to it.

-NEC Versa 2200C docked with a MediaDock 2000
+NEC Versa 2205C docked with a MediaDock 2000